mervinnguyen/m_core_rtos/README.md

 ## System Architecture

 The system is structured as four strict layers.
-Each layer has a single responsibility and communicates only with the layer directly below it — a dependency hierarchy that mirrors production-grade embedded OS design.
+Each layer has a single responsibility and communicates only with the layer directly below it, a dependency hierarchy that mirrors production-grade embedded OS design.

 ```
 ┌─────────────────────────────────────────────┐